dustinpfister/blog_posts/_posts/js-javascript-example-ratio-module.md

 ### 1.5 - Get simple ratio

 This one helps me to get the simple ratio of a set of numbers.
+The process of doing so with this method uses the all non zero equal method to fist check if all the elements other than zero equal each other or not.
+If this is the case then the result should just be 1 for any and all non zero elements and that is it.
+In my orb.js module orbs that have these kinds of rations are treated as certain kinds of special types compared to orbs that have rations that are not in this kind of form.

 ```js
 // get the simple ratio from a set of arr (or simplify a ratio)